jplusplus/tusg/README.md

       Here goes a caption to that image
 ```

- * `image()`: Embeds an image from the `/public/img` folder.
+ * `image(filename.png)`: Embeds an image from the `/public/img` folder.
 Use `small` as the second argument to inline a smaller, floating image.
 If the filename contains a comma you will have to enclose it in quotes.
+ * `spreadsheet(KEY)`: Embeds an interactive spreadsheet, based on a Google Sheets identified by KEY, but localized.

 ## Environment variables